View resource detail

 This guidance was developed jointly by the NHS Research and Development (R&D) Forum, the Health Research Authority and the National Institute for Health and Care Research (NIHR).
 Full acknowledgements can be found at the end of the document.

-This guidance can be read in conjunction with the NHS R&D Forum’s Guidance on Public Co-Applicants for R&D Managers.
+This guidance can be read in conjunction with the NHS R&D Forum’s guidance on public co-applicants for R&D Managers.

 Definitions